tytydraco/yessleep/out/I_was_told_today_would_be_the_end_of_the_world.md

 “I didn’t kill them.
 If it wasn’t me, the military would have used someone else.”

-“But you could have chosen not.
+“But you could have chosen not to.
 You could have stood for something.”

 “I did stand for something” I screamed.
 “I survived.”